 Initially, everything was silent.
 It seemed that my mother had taken no notice whatsoever of my incantations.
 And how could she?
-Such a foolish endeavour.
-Superstitious at best!
+I had been so foolish.
+Superstitious at best.

 I was about to go back to bed, but the instant I reached for the handle of the bathroom door, I heard it.
 Scuffling.
-Like someone was dragging their feet across the carpetted landing on the other side of the door.
+Like someone dragged their feet across the carpetted landing on the other side of the door.

 My hip hit the edge of the sink as I stumbled backwards.
 In the moonlight, I saw the door handle jiggle once.
 Very slowly, it arched down and at click of the releasing lock, the door opened.